fau-klue/german-reddit-korpus/README.md

 # GeRedE: A Corpus of German Reddit Exchanges #

 [Reddit](https://www.reddit.com) is a popular online platform combining social news aggregation, discussion and micro-blogging.
 GeRedE is a German CMC corpus containing all German threads posted on Reddit.
 The current version (v2) comprises all posts from the very first in 2005 until December 31, 2022.

 - The CWB-indexed version of our final corpus is available to registered academic users via [CQPweb](https://corpora.linguistik.uni-erlangen.de/cqpweb/gerede_v2).
 - We also provide the filtered and sorted raw data via our [web server](https://corpora.linguistik.uni-erlangen.de/data/de-gerede.ldjson.gz).
 Each line is an array representing one thread, i.e. a list of the submission and corresponding comments represented as JSON objects (just as in the raw data on pushshift).
-Threads are sorted by time -- the first element of the array is thus usually the submission.
+Threads are sorted by time – the first element of the array is thus usually the submission.

 The repository at hand contains the scripts we used to extract German threads from the vast amount of data Jason Baumgartner provides at [pushshift](https://files.pushshift.io/reddit) and to convert them into XML/VRT (which is the input format for CWB/CQPweb).

 ## Dependencies ##

-Install all Python [requirements](requirements.txt); we recommend using a virtual environment:
+Install all python3 [requirements](requirements.txt); we recommend using a virtual environment:

     python3 -m ven venv
     source venv/bin/activate
     pip install -r requirements.txt

 Additionally, you will need the [fasttext model](https://fasttext.cc/docs/en/language-identification.html) for language classification.
-By default, the scripts assume it is located in `local/lid.176.bin`.
+By default, the scripts assume it is located at `local/lid.176.bin`.

-In order to run the R scripts, you will need the following libraries:
+In order to run the R script (step 3), you will need the following libraries:

     argparse
     data.table
     R.utils
     tidyverse
     tidytable

+For POS annotation (see step 7), you will need the German Web and Social Media [model](https://corpora.linguistik.uni-erlangen.de/someweta/german_web_social_media_2020-05-28.model) of [SoMeWeTa](https://github.com/tsproisl/SoMeWeTa).
+By default, the scripts assume it is located at `local/german_web_social_media_2020-05-28.model`.

-## Steps for Recreating the Corpus ##
+## Steps for recreating the corpus ##

+## Preparation ##

 1. download the raw data from [pushshift](https://files.pushshift.io/reddit)
    - you need both comments and submissions (from the respective subdirectories)